 Lake County will continue investment in improving the condition of the existing affordable housing stock while prioritizing the creation of new affordable units.
 By leveraging the RAD program, the plan expands access to capital with Public Housing Authorities to improve the quality of affordable housing.
-The County will work with Lake County Housing Authority to launch their new Landlord Outreach program to engage, educate and incentivize landlords to maintain high-quality housing that is accessible to HUD-assisted households.
-This will include educating landlords on Illinois' new Source of Income protection that will go into effect statewide in 2024.
+The County will work with Lake County Housing Authority on the Landlord Outreach program to engage, educate and incentivize landlords to maintain high-quality housing that is accessible to HUD-assisted households.
+This will include educating landlords on Illinois' new Source of Income protection that became law in 2023.

 Lake County will continue participation in meetings of local affordable housing advocate and partner with Lake County Partners to implement the 2022 Comprehensive Economic Development Strategy that includes goals for housing affordability.
-Lake County will lead a countywide task force on Attainable Housing to educate local stakeholders on land use best practices and funding vehicles for housing affordability.
+Lake County leads a countywide task force on Attainable Housing to educate local stakeholders on land use best practices and funding vehicles for housing affordability.